Catalog of electroweak scalar manifolds: Classification

 It is also clear that both $\mathbb{R} \times S^3$ and $\mathbb{R}^4$ do not present any topological obstructions to their UV completion.
 The former has an $S^3$ factor that can be generated by spontaneous symmetry breaking as $SU(2)/\{1\}$ and a completely independent Higgs living in $\mathbb{R}$.
 The latter is a linear realization.

 Assuming the UV theory is weakly coupled and UV complete, it must implement a Higgs mechanism, in which the scalar fields are in a linear representation of the electroweak symmetry.
 The manifold $M$ should then be embedded in the associated vector space, and the action on it should be the one inherited from the corresponding linear action.
 Such an embedding is always possible~\cite{mostow1957equivariant}.
-The details of how the extra degrees of freedom in the linear representation are integrated out and generate the EFT Lagrangian depend on the choice of UV Lagrangian.
+An immediate question is then if $M$ can be generated as a set of degenerate minima of some renormalizable UV potential $U$.
+If such a $U$ exists, the full UV potential may be taken to be $V_{\rm UV} = U+ W$, where $W$ contains some relatively small corrections.
+With an adequate hierarchy of scales between $U$ and $W$, one can integrate out the the degrees of freedom that go out of $M$, and obtain an EFT defined in $M$ with potential $V(\phi)$ given by the restriction of $W$ to $M$.
+Some examples of $U$ are given in Table~\ref{tab:UV-examples}.
+Additional details of how the extra degrees of freedom in the linear representation are integrated out and generate the EFT Lagrangian depend on the choice of $W$ and further details of the UV Lagrangian.
 I will not study this in general here, but I provide an example for $M = S^4$ in Appendix~\ref{app:example}.